 The UGC provides comprehensive guidance to students throughout their university application journey.
-This includes writing personal statements, submitting application forms, preparing for admission interviews, and deciding between offers.
-We have an open-door policy, so all students from all year levels are welcome to drop by the centre and get the help that they need.
-Alternatively, students can email us to get their questions answered.
+We support students with writing personal statements, prepare them for interviews, and guide them in developing competitive application strategies and making informed decisions regarding offers.
+The UGC maintains an open-door policy, inviting students to drop by anytime to ask guestions and seek assistance.